OVOSHatchery/ovos-qubes/README.md

 ### ovos-bus

 - create `ovos-bus` qubes from `template-ovos-base`
+- set none as NetVM, this service does not need to reach to the internet
 - (optional) make this qube launch on boot
 - install ovos-bus (no sudo!)
   ```bash